 The Technology and Strategy Committee met three times in 2009.
 In general, these meetings last a full day.
 The current members of ASML's Technology and Strategy Committee are Mr. Siegle (Chairman), Mr. Bilous, Mr. Van der Poel and Mr. Ziebart.
 In addition, the Technology and Strategy Committee may appoint one or more advisors from within and/or from outside the Company.
 In 2009 three external advisors participated in committee meetings.
-The advisors to the Technology and Strategy Committee meetings of the Committee, but are not entitled to vote in the meetings.
+The advisors to the Technology and Strategy Committee may be invited as guests to (parts of) the meetings of the Committee, but are not entitled to vote in the meetings.